TPD insurance can provide cover for a number of different mental health conditions, giving you the time and support you may need to focus on yourself.

 Developing a Total and Permanent Disability (TPD) can weigh heavily on a family, both financially and emotionally, particularly if that person is the main provider for the family.

 But it’s not just physical injuries or illnesses - such as a major accident, cancer, heart disease, and neurological disorders - that come under the TPD category.
-Certain types of mental illness, including post-traumatic stress disorder (PTSD), depression and severe anxiety are also covered by TPD insurance.
+Certain types of mental health conditions, including post-traumatic stress disorder (PTSD), permanently disabling depression and severe anxiety may also be covered by TPD insurance.

 PTSD is most common amongst people who are regularly exposed to traumatic events, such as those who work in emergency services and the military, but it can also be experienced by people from other walks of life who go through a traumatic incident, such as suffering an assault or witnessing a distressing event.

 Severe and permanently disabling anxiety can cause breathing difficulties, sweating, dramatic fluctuations in heart rate and agoraphobia.

 Depression in its severest forms can make it impossible for a person to function properly, hold down a job, or even leave their home.

 Our 2019 claims data shows that of all TAL insurance claims paid for a mental health related condition, a quarter of these (25%) were for TPD.
 Sadly, these figures demonstrate how major an issue our nation’s mental health has become and how debilitating mental health conditions can be.

 How to make a TPD claim for a mental health condition